clemsonciti/palmetto-documentation/docs/owner.md

-Individuals interested in purchase of Palmetto hardware may contact the Advanced Computing and Data Science team by email ithelp@clemson.edu and include “Palmetto nodes purchase” in the subject line.
+Individuals interested in purchase of Palmetto hardware may contact the Advanced Computing and Data Science team by email ithelp@clemson.edu and include “Palmetto nodes purchase” (or "Palmetto storage purchase", or if you wish "Palmetto node and storage purchase") in the subject line.

 ## Using purchased Palmetto storage or queue